Applying for family visas or indefinite leave

 If your family member is applying from outside the UK

 You can check how much the visa fees are on GOV.UK.
-You’ll need to check the fees for the following visa categories:
+You’ll need to check the fees in the ‘Route to Settlement’ visa categories:

-‘Route to Settlement’ - use this for most applications
+‘Route to Settlement’ - you can find the fees for most applications

-‘Route to Settlement - other dependent relative’ - use this if an adult family member who isn’t your partner is applying for a visa
+‘Route to Settlement - other dependent relative’ - you can find the fees if an adult family member who isn’t your partner is applying for a visa

-‘Route to Settlement - refugee dependent relative’ - use this if you’re a refugee or have humanitarian protection and your partner or child is applying for a visa
+‘Route to Settlement - refugee dependent relative’ - you can find the fees if you’re a refugee or have humanitarian protection and your partner or child is applying for a visa

 You can also check how much the visa will cost in another currency using the tool on GOV.UK.